devcrafter/devcrafter.github.io/index.md

 ## Welcome to devcrafter blog

-Let's where it will bring us.
+Let's see where it will bring us.

 Today quote from The Good Doctor serial:
 >Boss: “Both of us, we need to face the reality”<br />